AustenWallis/AustenWallis/README.md

 ## Hey, I’m Austen 🖖! (@AustenWallis)

-#### I work in Astronomy, Computational Astrophysics (ML/DL), Quantitative Finance and Architecture/Construction.
+#### I work in Astronomy and Computational Astrophysics (ML/DL) with hobbies including Quantitative Finance and Architecture/Construction.

 - 📖 I’m currently studying as a 2nd-year postgraduate researcher in (Astro)physics at the University of Southampton (June 2024).